-- 3.1 All students will diligently apply themselves to their registered courses of study. - 3.2 Students shall attend lectures, tutorials, seminars, practical sessions, clinics and ward assignments, examinations and other scheduled courses and activities, in accordance with the attendance requirements of the University with regard to each programme, except for reasons acceptable to the University. - 3.3 Each student shall be solely responsible for completing his / her scheduled examinations and attending other academic activities, as per his / her programme requirements. - 3.4 Students will ensure that any original academic writing, including essays, theses, research projects or assignments in a course or programme of study either represents their own words, ideas, images or data or is appropriately referenced according to academic conventions.

-3.5 Students will respect the confidentiality of information pertaining to all clients of the University including patients and their records, and will use it in no other circumstances than for authorized academic and professional purposes.
+- 3.1 All students will diligently apply themselves to their registered courses of study. - 3.2 Students shall attend lectures, tutorials, seminars, practical sessions, clinics and ward assignments, examinations and other scheduled courses and activities, in accordance with the attendance requirements of the University with regard to each programme, except for reasons acceptable to the University. - 3.3 Each student shall be solely responsible for completing his / her scheduled examinations and attending other academic activities, as per his / her programme requirements. - 3.4 Students will respect the confidentiality of information pertaining to all clients of the University including patients and their records, and will use it in no other circumstances than for authorized academic and professional purposes.